 Within the fortifications of Crace, you find a well-designed modern suburb with mixed housing.
 Crace has shops, a hill-top park, and a playground.
 The local shops turned out well and inviting, and with a nice restaurant.
 The public toilet for the restaurant and shops is found 400 m away at the playground.
 Public toilets are an aspect of suburb design that is increasingly neglected.

 There is an underpass under Gundaroo Drive that links Crace Gungahlin Pond and Percival Hill.

 There is a fantastic recreational and mostly asphalt community bike path around the edge of Crace (5.4 km long, rise 82 m).
 The section on the Gundaroo Drive of the suburb is through a park with a playground.
 The bike path from the high side of Crace provides great views of Gungaderra Grassland Nature Reserve (and access for the walker) and the Gungahlin Pond.
 There is a “green corridor” bike path from the top of the suburb, past the shops to the local playground, along the central axis of the suburb.
 Crace has a park on the hill, as is quite common in Gungahlin.
 For want of a little imagination, it is called Hilltop Reserve (Bill Bryson would have had a field day!)

 Opposite Crace on the other side of the Ginninderra Creek and marsh is Percival Hill.
 Percival Hill is prominent and provides a good view in all directions, including Crace.
 The hill is steepest on the south.
-If you want to practice your hill-climbing skills, there is a steep formed vehicle trail to the peak from Nicholls.
+If you want to practice your hill-climbing skills, there is a steep management trail to the peak from Nicholls.
 Construction work has built an even steeper one on the south side, which is visible driving from Belconnen.
-I recommend to take the easy way up along the ridge from Gungahlin Pond with a nice gradient and a rise of 70m.
+The easy way up is along the ridge from Gungahlin Pond with a nice gradient and a rise of 70 m.